Where are our suspensions made?

 - Lower mounts (SR/ GR Lite), manufactured

-- Springs, USA or Australia (depending on model)
+- Springs, USA

 - Shock oil, USA

-- Various nuts/ bolts/ studs, unknown (bought from a supplier)
+- Various nuts/ bolts/ studs, USA supplier

 - Nickel plating, USA